 “Inner Dialogue,” ushered in out of nowhere by reflective Andrews before feverish strings (Catherine French, violin; Jennifer Lucht, cello—both models of surety throughout) bring to uneasy life the agitated middle section, which soon reveals a troubled mind.
 At first the bells add to the emotional confusion (where they “too for me”?).
 But once things simmer down, the ear is rewarded with a comforting soundscape, soothing one and all.
 A brief build and a breath of silence returns the bells even as the piano joins the toll.
 The movement drifts away, with, hopefully, more resolution than angst.

-In just two minutes, Clark offers a saucy sorbet that is even more infectious as Beethoven’s first piano sonata is slipped into the mix where some ears might well wonder if the first note is on the beat or a pickup to the first.
-What better choice than to let Clark sort it out!
+In just two minutes, Stark offers a saucy sorbet that is even more infectious as Beethoven’s first piano sonata is slipped into the mix where some ears might well wonder if the first note is on the beat or a pickup to the first.
+What better choice than to let Stark sort it out!

 As “Cecilia Sings the Music in Her Heart; Captain Leighton Bids Farewell” begins, many of us may revel in the “breathgiving” sounds and the always intriguing notion of, “Can you see the wind?”
 Once more, Andrews sets the tone in a manner that could aptly be described as delicatissimo.
 Sidney Cowell’s field capture lets Leighton do the “talking”—“Good bye, farewell…” even as the instrumentalists offer their comments and support, right to the very last gasp.
 JWR